jayakrishnanba/RestAssuredFramework/README.md

 **REST API Test Automation Framework**

-This Test Automation Framework is created using Java  + RestAssured , which can be used across different api based applications.
+This Test Automation Framework is created using Java  + RestAssured + TestNG , which can be used across different api based applications.
 In this approach, the endeavor is to wrap the common requirements of API's for specific application within the wrapper class in order to test the API's without spending any extra efforts on common requirements

 **Pre-Requisites**